hestiacp/hestiacp/README.md

 [Hestia Control Panel](https://www.hestiacp.com/)
 ==================================================
-**Current stable release:** Version 1.0.6, released on September 26th, 2019.
+**Current stable release:** Version 1.0.6, released on September 26th, 2019.<br>

-**Wanted:** Beta testers!
+**Current development release:** Version 1.1.0, release date yet to be determined.

+**We're looking for some extra hands on deck!**
 ----------------------------
-We're currently looking for people who would be willing to help us test development builds as we continue work on the project.
-If you have previous experience in software testing or development, awesome!
-If not, now is a great chance to get started.

-If you're interested, please send us an e-mail at info@hestiacp.com, or get started today by installing a development build (see the instructions below) on a test server and send us your feedback through GitHub Issues.
+Are you a software developer, tester, or have experience in writing documentation or guides?
+Do you have some spare time to contribute and want to help further the development of Hestia Control Panel?<br><br>Please send an email to info@hestiacp.com with a quick outline of your previous experience in any of these areas or where you think you could help on the project and we'll reach out to discuss with you further.

-We look forward to your feedback, and as always we welcome all feedback and contributions!
+As always we welcome all feedback and contributions!

 Sincerely,<br>
 The Hestia Control Panel development team